qylu4156/qylu4156.github.io/docs/about.md

 - Developed a novel mathematical framework for ethically compliant autonomous systems capable of operating in partially observable domains.
 - Implemented simulated environments and solution method in Python and CPLEX.
 - Ran experiments on Linux server using Docker containers.
-- Drafted paper as first author, currently in submission for ICRA 2024.
+- Drafted paper as first author, accepted for ICRA 2024.

 **MIT Interactive Robotics Group: Undergraduate Researcher (Jan 2022-May 2022)**
 - Part time ~10hrs/week